Denver Nicks

 Denver Morrissey Nicks (born c.
 1985) is an American journalist, photographer and a staff writer for Time magazine.
 Nicks' work has appeared in The Nation, The Huffington Post, This Land, and The Daily Beast.
 He is the author of Private: Bradley Manning, WikiLeaks, and the Biggest Exposure of Official Secrets in American History (2012) and Hot Sauce Nation: America's Burning Obsession (2016).

 Nicks is a native of Tulsa, Oklahoma.
 He currently resides in New York City.

 He holds a bachelor's degree in political science and international studies from Southern Methodist University in 2007, and a master's from the Columbia University Graduate School of Journalism in 2010.

-In the nearly two-hour documentary, “Stormy”, released in march of 2024 on Peacock, Nicks began a sexual relationship with Daniels while shooting some of the scenes in the film.
+In the documentary Stormy, released in March 2024 on Peacock, it is revealed that Nicks began a romantic relationship with Stormy Daniels while shooting footage that was eventually included in the film.